ktulchinskyS/Project-Payments/README.md

 4. Recommendation that we do not delete payments, but to associate a credit with any nulled payment.
 Still implemented the after delete functionality in the trigger per the assignment

 5. Did not add any error handling in the trigger because it would make more sense to look at existing code in the org and decide on an error hanlding framework that would work best

+6. The lightning component gets its configuration from a Salesforce report.
+This was done to make the lightning component's view configurable.